jobigutenburg02/e-commerce-website-frontend/README.md

 ## Before Getting Started

 Visit [my backend repo](https://github.com/jobigutenburg02/e-commerce-website-backend/) and follow the steps mentioned in the repo.
-Then you can proceed with the following steps for running the frontend code.
+After that, proceed with the following steps for running the frontend code.

 ## Getting Started